arxel2468/Airbnb-Listings-Aggregator/README.md

 ## ⚠️ Notes

-- If you encounter issues with web scraping due to Airbnb restrictions, use the sample data loader script
 - Make sure all services (MySQL, Django, React) are running before using the application
 - The application is configured to run on default ports (Django: 8000, React: 3000)
+- Use the sample data loader if you encounter issues with web scraping
+- The scraper includes rate limiting to avoid being blocked
+- All data is validated before being stored in the database

 ## 🤝 Contributing